 One of the most photogenic cities in the Mediterranean, Piran has preserved its unsurpassed charm.
-Enter the picturesque Piran, get to know its rich history and culture, listen to stories of our people.
+Enter the picturesque Piran, get to know its rich history and culture, and listen to the stories of our people.

 The proximity to the sea and the rich history, which is mirrored in the architecture, draw magical scenes.

-Having coffee, lunch or dinner, surrounded by sounds of the sea will ensure pleasant memories for a long time to come.
+Having coffee, lunch or dinner surrounded by sounds of the sea will ensure pleasant memories for a long time to come.

 Some, especially traditional events are connected to our natural heritage and our crops.
-Every year on St. George’s day, the patron saint of Piran, we organise the festival of salt to honour the famous salt produced at the Sečovlje Salina.
-In autumn, inhabitants of Piran organise a Festival of Persimmon… Here you can read about how we celebrate the local products such as olive oil, wine, garlic and chard.
+Every year on St. George’s Day, the patron saint of Piran, we organise the festival of salt to honour the famous salt produced at the Sečovlje Salina.
+In autumn, inhabitants of Piran organise the Festival of Persimmon… Here you can read about how we celebrate the local products such as olive oil, wine, garlic and chard.